AwkwardLiSFan/acs-skills-assessment-tracker/README.md

 Please open an issue if you wish to suggest a major feature, or alternatively send me an email at [soham.sevak@gmail.com](mailto:soham.sevak@gmail.com) with the request.

 You are welcome to clone the repo and open a pull request if you would like to submit your own additions.

+## Disclaimer

+This web application, or its creator, do not claim any affiliation with or endorsement via the Australian Computer Society, Incorporated.
+This is a standalone application developed as an open-source project to provide applicants with better data regarding current processing timelines.
+No infringement of the term 'Australian Computer Society' is intended by its use in the application title, whose ownership solely rests with the aforementioned organisation.